Have you ever been scolded by your parents for not sitting up straight when you were a child? They were on to something.

 Poor Posture Impacts Digestion

-When done in an unnatural position, slouching negatively affects certain abdominal muscles.
-You may experience constipation and acid reflux if you slouch while looking at your mobile device or hunch over at your desk.
+When done in an unnatural position, slouching negatively affects specific abdominal muscles.
+You may experience constipation and acid reflux if you recline while looking at your mobile device or hunch over at your desk.

 If you get heartburn when you slouch, it might be as simple as sitting up straight.